Abeeekoala/IAC-Team-12/README.md

  ### Simulation and Testing

- For our single cycle, we wrote unit testbenches (link) to ensure all the modules were working accurately, and to isolate errors for easier debugging.
+ For our single cycle, we wrote unit testbenches to ensure all the modules were working accurately, and to isolate errors for easier debugging.

- (did we also use industry standard GTest?)

- This allowed us to check the expected behaviour of each control/data path signal in a module. (insert picture of it passing)
+ This allowed us to check the expected behaviour of each control/data path signal in a module.

  The definition of the feedback can be found in the `doit.sh` file.